octokit/plugin-rest-endpoint-methods.js/docs/search/users.md

 When searching for users, you can get text match metadata for the issue **login**, **email**, and **name** fields when you pass the `text-match` media type.
 For more details about highlighting search results, see [Text match metadata](https://developer.github.com/v3/search/#text-match-metadata).
 For more details about how to receive highlighted search results, see [Text match metadata](https://developer.github.com/v3/search/#text-match-metadata).

-Imagine you're looking for a list of popular users.
-You might try out this query:
+For example, if you're looking for a list of popular users, you might try this query:

+`q=tom+repos:%3E42+followers:%3E1000`

-Here, we're looking at users with the name Tom.
-We're only interested in those with more than 42 repositories, and only if they have over 1,000 followers.
+This query searches for users with the name `tom`.
+The results are restricted to users with more than 42 repositories and over 1,000 followers.

 ```js
 octokit.search.users({